 How do you gain muscle size?
 Its a result of continuous resistance training and the right nutrition.
 We have already talked about nutrition.

-Muscle size and strength depends on the work they are forced to complete, that the reason construction worker is stronger than a software engineer.
+Muscle size and strength depend on the work they are forced to complete, that is the reason a construction worker is stronger than a software engineer.

 In short: if you want to lose muscle mass, don’t provide them any kind of resistance to them.